sakshikakde/siamese_network_LFW/README.md

-# siamese network for LFW
+# Siamese network for LFW
 ## Data generation

 1) Download the data from [here](http://vis-www.cs.umass.edu/lfw/lfw.tgz) and extract it to 'data' folder